lighttransport/c-libtorch/README.md

 C binding is useful for rapid-prototyping with libtorch library, reduce linkage issue, embedding libtorch to other languages through ffi, etc.

 This project implements minimal and partial(features required for our usecases) C binding for libtorch API.

 There is no plan to implement solid and full C binding for libtorch(We think pytorch will officially release C binding in the future).
+But the plan will be changed if someone sponsor this project.

 ## Supported platform